EdCharbeneau/Foundation4MVC/Foundation4MVC/Foundation_readme.txt

     Layout = "~/Views/Shared/_Foundation.cshtml";
 }

-2. Remove the default theme
+2. Replace the default theme

 Once the ViewStart has been updated.
 Replace the default Index.cshtml:

 Rename ~/Views/Home/Index.cshtml to Index.cshtml.exclude (or delete the file) Rename ~/Views/Home/Foundation_Index.cshtml to Index.cshtml

-Replace the default style:
+Sass will replace the default style ~/Content/Site.css This WILL BE OVERWRITTEN each time Sass compiles

-Rename ~/Content/Site.css to Site.css.exclude (or delete the file)
+Open and save ~/sass/Site.scss (SASS) to generate ~/Content/Site.css (CSS)

 3. Automatic Bundling and Minification